bk7312/bk-jekyll-blog/_posts/2016-6-29-Permission-to-disappoint.md

 ---
 layout: post
-title: Do you permission to disappoint?
+title: Do you need permission to disappoint?
 ---

 As strange as it sounds, I feel like I have to ask for permission to disappoint.
 It's not that I'm actively trying to disappoint people, it's that I feel a lot of unnecessary pressure if I don't have the permission to disappoint.
 The pressure of being expected to do everything right first time, especially when I'm just starting out, isn't really helping me with anything.
 Why can't I try and see, then iterate when I fail and incrementally improve my work until I get it right?